A staple of Italian cuisine — simple spaghetti with fresh tomato and basil sauce.

 Large pot (for pasta), Skillet (for sauce), Wooden spoon, Colander

-Prepare the sauce: In a saucepan, heat the olive oil over medium heat.
-Add the freeze-dried garlic and sauté for a minute until fragrant.
-Add the whole peeled tomatoes and break them up slightly with a spoon.
+Build the sauce: Add the Mazza Tomato Puree (Passata) and break it up slightly with a spoon.
 Add the basil, season with salt and pepper, and let the sauce simmer gently for about 20 minutes, stirring occasionally.

 The finished dish should be beautifully plated and ready to serve.